Diptonil/raging-coffee/README.md

 ## Running the Programs

 Visual Studio Code with the extension `Language Support for Java (TM) by Red Hat` has been used.
-Sections for other IDEs such as IntelliJ or Eclipse shall be added if those environments bear certain feasilbility that deems their adoption over the present IDE.
+Sections for other IDEs such as IntelliJ or Eclipse shall be added if those environments bear certain feasilbility that deems their adoption over the present IDE.<br />
-The required dependencies (JDK 17) have firstly been installed.
+The required dependencies (JDK 17) have firstly been installed.<br />
 Methods to run programs directly from Docker coming shortly.
 To run the programs from the terminal:
 - From the directory in which the source file is stored:
   ```sh